Choose the base before the reservations

 Rain or heat plan

-Rain makes the base decision more important because cross-river corrections feel heavier.
+Rain makes the where-to-stay choice more important because cross-river corrections feel heavier.

 • A Left Bank base still works if Orsay and the first cafe plan are enough.